ToucanToco/weaverbird/README.md

 - MONGODB_CONNECTION_STRING (default to localhost:27017)
 - MONGODB_DATABASE_NAME (default to 'data')

-#### Run Weaverbird + MongoDB backend with docker-compose
+#### Run Weaverbird + MongoDB or PostgreSQL with docker-compose

-If you want to test the playground with a populated MongoDB instance, you can use `docker-compose`:
+If you want to test the playground with a populated MongoDB or PostgreSQL instance, you can use `docker-compose`:

 ```
 # At the directory root
+# For MongoDB
+docker-compose up -d weaverbird mongodb
+# For PostgreSQL

-docker-compose up -d
+docker-compose up -d weaverbird postgres
 ```

 ### Pandas back-end